 Kallista hadn’t done any graphing before but she caught on so quickly and wants to do more.
 Lessons that keep children’s attention and can be done independently and link in with real-life experiences are just perfect.

 Carolyn does include a 5-day plan to go along with this resource and she even includes extra ideas for students who need more reinforcement.
 This is really very useful, but I’m afraid we strayed from the plan this time to use the weather to our advantage.
 Later I let the children choose the activities they wanted to do next.
 I wanted the children to do what they were excited about doing.
 On the other hand, this also shows that it’s easy to use this No-Prep Graphing and Read The Room resource as time and circumstances permit.

 Wise Owl Factory’s No Prep Graphing Thru The Year would be a fantastic resource for teachers to keep in their desk for a substitute teacher.
+They’re available through Carolyn’s premium membership site, which is a bargain.
 What teacher wouldn’t love to walk into an unfamiliar classroom and have something easy and beneficial for the children to dive straight into?
 I’ve printed off the clothing theme for the next time I’m not feeling well.
 I will rest easier knowing the children are doing something they enjoy and learning at the same time.
 My next sick day will now be guilt-free!

 With over 200 pages and 9 different themes, No-Prep Graphing Thru The Year With Read and Write The Room for grades 1 and 2 works out to less than $1.00 per theme.
 You can’t beat a week’s lessons for under $1.00.
 Put the pages into plastic sleeves or laminate them and use dry-erase markers and you’ll be able to use them over and over again!